freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/22-rosetta-code/rosetta-code-challenges/last-letter-first-letter.md

 # --instructions--

 Escreva uma função que receba um array de palavras.
 A função deve retornar um array de palavras em que a primeira letra de cada palavra é a mesma que a última letra da palavra anterior.
 Use apenas as palavras do array de entrada.
 Quando uma palavra for usada, ela não poderá ser repetida.
-As palavras no array de retorno devem ser selecionadas e sequenciadas para que o comprimento do array seja maximizado.
+The words in the return array should be selected and sequenced so that its length is maximized.

 # --hints--